C0nw0nk/Cloudflare-my-ip/README.md

 # Cloudflare-my-ip

+A Windows Batch File Script / Command prompt CMD script to obtain and Update Cloudflare API DNS record with your machines localhost or Public Internet facing IP address for Windows.

-A script to update a DNS record with eithe rlocalhost or public internet facing IP address just like Afraid.org would provide.
+A script to update a DNS record with either localhost or public internet facing IP address just like Afraid.org would provide.

 Keeps your dynamic IP static by using a subdomain instead of your actual IP address when connecting to a IP:PORT you will use DOMAIN:PORT